Zurab Zhvania

 Zurab Zhvania (ზურაბ ჟვანია; 9 December 1963 – 3 February 2005) was a Georgian politician, who served as Prime Minister of Georgia and Speaker of the Parliament of Georgia.

-Zhvania began his political career at young age, making his first political steps as a member of Green Party, in the beginning of 90s.
-In 1992 Zhvania was elected chairman of Eastern European Green's and was first Eastern European to serve at the post.
-In 1993 Zhvania made first serious steps in Georgian politics as he was elected as General Secretary of Citizen's Union.
-From that point Zhvania served important role in Georgian politics until his death in 2005.
-1995 he became the chairman of parliament and maintained the post until his resignation in 1999, which was followed with discharge of other ministers, whom Zhvania suspected in Corruption.
-From 1993 till 2003 Zhvania remained in opposition fighting against Shevardandze's government.
-In 2003, Zhvania united with other opposition leaders, mainly Burdjanadze and Saakashvili, held non-violent protests against the government.
-Protests ended with resignation of Shevardnadze and election of Saakashvili as the president.
+Zhvania began his political career at a young age as a member of Green Party in the early 90s.
+In 1993, Zhvania was elected General Secretary of Eduard Shevardnadze's political party.
+From that point on until his death in 2006, Zhvania played an important role in Georgian politics.
+In 1995 he became the chairman of parliament and maintained the post until his resignation in 1999, which was followed with the discharge of other ministers whom Zhvania had suspected of corruption.
+In 2003, Zhvania united with other opposition leaders, mainly Burdjanadze, Okruashvili and Saakashvili, to hold non-violent protests against the rigging of the 2003 presidential elections.
+This protests culminated with the resignation of Shevardnadze and the ascendance of Saakashvili to the presidency.
 Zhvania became prime minister and served the post until his death in 2005.